civicrm/civicrm-dev-docs/docs/framework/asset-builder.md

     bigger file and reduce the number of round-trip HTTP requests.

     This asset is _dynamic_ because extensions can add or modify HTML templates.
-Two different sites would have different HTML templates (depending on the mix of extensions).
-Yet, within a particular site/configuration, the content is _static_ because the HTML doesn't actually change at runtime.
+Two different deployments would have different HTML templates (depending on the mix of extensions).
+Yet, within a particular deployment, the content is _static_ because the HTML doesn't actually change at runtime.

-The `AssetBuilder` addresses this use-case with *lazy* building.
-Assets are not distributed as part of `git` or `tar.gz`.
-Rather, the first time you use an asset, it fires off a hook which builds the content.
-The content is stored in a cache file.

 !!! tip "Tip: Caching and development"
     If you are developing or patching assets, then the caching behavior may get distracting.
-To bypass the cache, enable **debug mode**.
+To bypass the cache, navigate to __Administer > System Settings > Debugging__ and enable debugging.

 ## Usage: Simple asset